vajro/MaterialDialog/README.md

 ## 1.2.1
 Now, It has been able to run perfectly on L.
 Fix the button style on L.
+Fix the problem, so that it can correctly use `AutoCompleteTextView` & `EditText`.

 ## 1.1.0
 fix the keyboard/input bug when more show.